angular/angular/aio/content/guide/style-guide.md

 <div class='s-why'>
   **Why?** components have templates containing HTML and optional Angular template syntax.
     They display content.
-    Developers place components on the page as they would native HTML elements and WebComponents.
+    Developers place components on the page as they would native HTML elements and web components.

 </div>